 Victor has a Bachelor in Business Management (1990), and an Honour’s Diploma, Geology from Eduardo Mondlane University, Mozambique (2015).
 He has published a book on developing bottled water enterprises and a handbook aimed at disseminating entrepreneurship in rural areas.

-Victor is a panellist at the fourth annual Africa Investment Exchange: Gas meeting, which will be held in London on 29-30 April 2020.
+Victor is a panellist at the sixth annual Africa Investment Exchange: Gas meeting in 2020.